What is TDS on Rent u/s 194IB?

-- Tax is required to be deducted from the total annual rent paid to the landlord.
+- Tax is required to be deducted from the total annual rent which is paid to the landlord.
 It is to be deducted once in the financial year at the end of the year or in the month in which the property is vacated/ rental agreement is terminated.

-- Tax deducted needs to be deposited within 30 days from the last date of the financial year or from the date of termination of the agreement in Form 26QC.
+- Tax needs to be deposited within 30 days from the last date of the financial year or from the date of termination of the agreement in Form 26QC.

 Let’s take an example: